JaehoonSon/ProxyChecker/README.md

 # ProxyChecker
-A high-performant proxy checker built in C#.
-This proxy supports HTTP/s & SOCKS protocols.
+A high-performance proxy checker built in C#.
+This proxy supports HTTP/s and SOCKS protocols.

 ## Usage
 Configure reading and writing path in `Directories.cs`